A short list of some of the more useful and powerful search engines available

 Spotify is the online, on demand music service you can now use.
 A premium subscription without ads is also available.

-hard to find 800 numbers The original site seems to have gone.
-Here are some alternatives.
+Hard to find 800 numbers The original site seems to have gone.
+Here is one site and some alternatives.

 Zamzar converts files from one format to another

-Yousendit transfer large files person to person, 14 day free trial
+Hightail (formerly Yousendit) transfer large files person to person, free for smallish large files.

 Consumer electronic devices from Retrevo will give you information about your device categorized by manufacturer documentation, reviews and posts.